A close-up of silver gears

 • Works well on the running track, on the road and in parks

-Get in Gear is a great session for getting used to different paces while also getting in a good workout.
+Get in Gear is a great session for subjecting yourself to different paces while also getting a quality workout.

 The Session

 Start running in gear 1 and at roughly regular intervals progress to the next gear.
+So, you're simply progressing through the gears.
 When you get to the end take a two-minute recovery and then repeat.

 To mix things up a bit, vary the order of the gears after the first couple of reps.
-For example, you could start with gear 3, then slow right down to gear one before blasting out a section in gear 4 then staying strong in gear 2 until the end.
+For example, you could start with gear 3, then slow right down to gear 1 before blasting out a section in gear 4 then staying strong in gear 2 until the end of the session.

 Tips